KevinStirling/youngk.me_v4/content/blog/godot_grid_inventory.md

 # What's huh?
 I discovered some nice tricks in godot that allowed me to create a pretty simple "Resident evil style" grid based inventory system for a game I am working on.

 > NOTE!
-This isn't going to be an in-depth tutorial, but if you want to check the code out for yourself, the full source is available on my github in my [godot tools collection](https://github.com/KevinStirling/godot-tools/tree/main/components/grid_inventory).
+This isn't an in-depth tutorial, but the full source available in my [godot tools collection](https://github.com/KevinStirling/godot-tools/tree/main/components/grid_inventory).

 ## The Scenetree
 Before I dig into the details, let me just set the scene for how this is going to work.
 My Scenetree looks like this